xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

   `/` means the repo root directory.
   The entire contents of `application_root` will be packaged up into a zipfile and uploaded to S3.
-* `s3_location` tells CircleCI where to upload application revisions to.
+* `revision_location` tells CircleCI where to upload application revisions to.
   * `bucket_name` is the name of the bucket that should store your application revision bundles.
   * `key_pattern` is used to generate the S3 key.
 You can use [substitution variables][]